 - Be prepared for an emergency.
 Find the number of the nearest 24-hour veterinary emergency hospital at your destination and save it into your phone.

 A crate is an excellent way to keep your dog safe in the car and is always required for airline travel.
 It also keeps your pet from getting into trouble in a hotel or at your host’s home.
 Crates are available in different shapes and sizes from most pet supply stores.
-Look for these when purchasing:
+Look for these when purchasing a crate to travel with a dog:

 - Large enough to allow your pooch to stand, turn and lie down.